MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/developer-tools.md

 ## Access DevTools for an iOS client

-To use DevTools with the Teams iOS client, you need to enable it first.
+You can access DevTools for an iOS client.
+You must enable it first.

 ### Prerequisites